oclipa/csharp-cheat-sheet/README.md

 Which one you should use is mostly personal preference; many people prefer lambda expressions because they’re shorter and more concise, but some people prefer the query syntax having worked extensively with SQL.

-THe following example shows the same query written using the two different syntaxes:
+The following example shows the same query written using the two different syntaxes:

 ```cs
 using System;